iqlusioninc/crates/zeroize/derive/README.md

 ## Minimum Supported Rust Version

-Requires Rust **1.44** or newer.
+Rust **1.47** or newer.

-In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied with a minor version bump.
+In the future, we reserve the right to change MSRV (i.e. MSRV is out-of-scope for this crate's SemVer guarantees), however when we do it will be accompanied by a minor version bump.

 ## License